All Episodes

 Norman Lear and the gang will pass a hat.

-The Hollywood left will pass a hat to defend this guy.
+The Hollywood Left will pass a hat to defend this guy.

-This is uh this is caused celeb uh for these this is big defeat for Bush.
+This is big defeat for Bush.

-Uh, but that's that's uh that was the Supreme Court's ruling.
+But that was the Supreme Court's ruling.

 That's been the objective all along.

-Imagine that times four.
+Imagine that time's four.

-They could we don't have room for it.
+We don't have room for it.

 We simply don't.

-Make no mistake what the people uh who are all for Hamden in this case are trying to do, folks.
+Make no mistake what the people who are all for Hamden in this case are trying to do, folks.

-This is an active agenda in which they are attempting to undermine and sabotage our ability to to achieve victory, to even wage war.
+This is an active agenda in which they are attempting to undermine and sabotage our ability to achieve victory, to even wage war.

 Forget achieving victory.

-Uh, thank you much, Mr. Limbaugh.
+Thank you much, Mr. Limbaud.

 It's an honor.